Idagunji Mahaganapati Yakshagana Mandali

 Sri Idagunji Mahaganapati Yakshagana Mandali, Keremane (R)(ಶ್ರೀ ಇಡಗುಂಜಿ ಮಹಾಗಣಪತಿ ಯಕ್ಷಗಾನ ಮಂಡಳಿ)or simply the Keremane Yakshagana Troupe or Idagunji Mela is a Yakshagana troupe based in the Uttara Kannada district of Karnataka, India.
 It was started by Keremane Shivarama Hegde in 1934.
 He is an exponent of this art form and is the first Yakshagana artist to win the Rashtrapati Award (President's Award), an award handed out by the President of India to people who excel in various fields.
+It is first and only UNESCO accredited Yakshagana NGO (under the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage).

-The troupe has survived three generations, with his children Shambu Hegde, Mahabala Hegde and Gajanana Hegde and his grand son Shivananda Hegde also being exponents of Yakshagana.
-Keremane Shivananda Hegde is the current director of the troupe and the institution.
+The troupe has survived six generations, with his children Shambu Hegde, Dr. Mahabala Hegde and Gajanana Hegde and his grand son Dr. Shivananda Hegde also being exponents of Yakshagana.
+Dr. Keremane Shivananda Hegde is the current director of the troupe and the institution.

 Yakshagana

-Yakshagana is a folk art mostly performed in the coastal districts of the state of Karnataka (Dakshina Kannada, Udupi and Uttara Kannada districts), western parts of Shimoga district and the Kasaragod district of Kerala.
-This folk art is usually performed in the night and involves dances and dialogues with the accompaniment of music using traditional musical instruments like chande, maddale and tala.
+Yakshagana is a dance drama art mostly performed in the coastal districts of the state of Karnataka (Dakshina Kannada, Udupi and Uttara Kannada districts), western parts of Shimoga district and the Kasaragod district of Kerala.
+This art is usually performed in the night and involves dances and dialogues with the accompaniment of music using traditional musical instruments like chande, maddale and tala.
 The unique aspect of the art is the use of elaborate headgear and dresses by the performers.
 The incidents portrayed in this art form are based on mythology and the epics.
 The performing troupe is called 'Mela or 'Mandali' which is a traditional repertory and travels from place to place.
 A Mela or Mandali typically consists of 11-18 performing artists.